-The purpose of the Master Plan is to create an integrated plan for Caloundra Centre, to encourage future development in keeping with the vision.
-The Master Plan generally covers the area from Bulcock Beach to the Caloundra Golf Club and from the Nicklin Way to Canberra Terrace.
+The purpose of the Caloundra Centre master plan (PDF, 11905KB) is to create an integrated plan for Caloundra Centre, to encourage future development in keeping with the vision.
+The master plan generally covers the area from Bulcock Beach to the Caloundra Golf Club and from the Nicklin Way to Canberra Terrace.
 Caloundra Centre has a strong relationship with and links to adjoining beach communities, particularly Kings Beach and Golden Beach.

 - showcasing Caloundra as a coastal town, a “City of Beaches” with spectacular views to the Glass House Mountains